konekoya/Bible/README.md

 - Take a look at this nice browser support chart https://github.com/mzabriskie/axios
 - Keyboard shortcut for triggering major features
 - Go back to top button is currently not working in IEs
+- Should we replace SASS with PostCSS(preCSS plugin)?

 # Browser support
 All modern browsers and IE10+